5–24. For each of the following composite functions, find an inne... | Channels for Pearson+

 Composite Functions

 A composite function is formed when one function is applied to the result of another function.
-In the context of the question, we need to identify an inner function g(x) and an outer function f(u) such that the overall function can be expressed as y = f(g(x)).
-Understanding how to decompose a function into its components is essential for differentiation.
+In the context of the question, we express the function y = (3x + 7)¹⁰ as a composition of two functions: an inner function g(x) = 3x + 7 and an outer function f(u) = u¹⁰.
+Understanding how to identify and separate these functions is crucial for differentiation.

 Recommended video: